mugonchez/note-app/README.md

 The backbone of my application is built upon Django Rest Framework with a robust PostgreSQL database.
 This powerful combination ensures data integrity, scalability, and performance.

 ## Authentication with JWT
 Security is paramount.
-My system employs JWT (JSON Web Token) authentication, offering a secure and efficient method to authorize users, ensuring that only authenticated users access my system's resources.
+My system employs JWT (JSON Web Token) authentication, offering a secure and efficient method to authorize users, ensuring that only authenticated users access the system's resources.

 ## Rate Limit and Throttling for Enhanced Control
 To maintain optimal performance and prevent abuse, I've implemented a rate limit and throttling mechanism.
 Authenticated users can make up to 40 requests per minute, while non-authenticated users are limited to 20 requests per minute.
 These values are customizable, allowing fine-tuning as per application requirements, all managed conveniently within the settings file.